 Helen Whybrow and Peter Forbes came to the farm in 2001 and started our sheep and berry operation with the intent to reclaim tired pastures and grow perennial food crops that are healthy, productive, and native to this ecosystem.
 We became certified organic in 2012.
 Success is in seeing the soils regenerate and pastures grow more lush and diverse from intensive grazing and no-till practices, to see the wild pollinators rebound through conservation plantings, and to sustainably harvest healthy meat and vegetables with no chemical fertilizers, feeds or sprays.

 We sell our lamb and berries wholesale to local groceries and restaurants, and offer them retail at the farm.
-We also have pick-your-own berries in July and August, and offer farm workshops and special events throughout the year.
+Our sheep, though they graze on organic pastures and are all grass-fed, are not certified organic.
+We have pick-your-own berries in July and August, and offer farm workshops and special events throughout the year.

 A practice within organic farming designed to build soil and ecosystem health by working with natural systems.